dgarcia360/docs-as-code-workshop/docs/usage.rst

 Usage
 #####

-Call the next function to order a hawaiian pizza:
+Call the next function to order a pizza:

 .. literalinclude:: ../src/OrderPizza.py
     :language: